 England vs The Big Boys: a (horrible) history of narrow tournament defeats

 Here’s a fact for England fans to consider.
-We’re sorry to prick the bubble of excited anticipation ahead of Euro 2016, but the Three Lions haven’t beaten a major footballing nation at a major footballing tournament since 2002 – and even that was thanks largely to a dodgy penalty decision and Argentina being rubbish.
+We’re sorry to prick any bubble of excitement after the Three Lions bested Tunisia and spanked Panama, but England haven’t beaten a major footballing nation at a major footballing tournament since 2002 – and even that was thanks largely to a dodgy penalty decision and Argentina being rubbish.

 England 1-0 Argentina (World Cup 2002, Group F)